Lyric Finder

 Why Use LyricFinder Instead of Google

 Typing a lyric straight into Google often returns news articles, Pinterest quotes, or aggregator pages that copied the line out of context.
-A focused lyric search engine filters that noise out and keeps one thing on screen: songs.
-Every result shows the title, the artist, a matched snippet from the verse or chorus, and a direct link to the full lyrics.
-You do not have to click through three or four unrelated pages to get to the song, especially on mobile.
+A dedicated lyrics finder filters that noise out and keeps one thing on screen: songs.
+Every result shows the title, the artist, a matched snippet from the verse or chorus, and a direct link to the full text, which also settles the “find me the lyrics to this song” request in one click instead of four.

 Frequently Asked Questions